 Submissions for Sculpture by the Sea, Bondi 2021 are now closed.

-Call for submissions for the 23rd annual Sculpture by the Sea, Bondi to be staged along the coastal walk from Bondi to Tamarama in Sydney, Australia from 24 October – 10 November, 2019, have closed.
-Artists whose works are chosen for exhibition will be notified by Monday 13 May 2019.
+Call for submissions for the 24th Sculpture by the Sea, Bondi to be staged along the coastal walk from Bondi to Tamarama in Sydney, Australia 2022, are now closed.

 AWARDS & SUBSIDIES